Abstract and Concrete Nouns

 In this sentence 'religion' and 'Jainism' are both abstract nouns because you cannot feel them by your five senses.

-Here are the concrete nouns on the list based on which sense they are felt with.
+Here is a list of concrete nouns based on the sense they are perceived with.

 • Things we can see: a flower, a book, the sun, our house